~14 MONTHS AND WALKING TO

 Development of Independent Functioning and Social Skills

-The young child’s appetite or independence is infinite.
+The young child’s appetite for independence is infinite.
 He or she wants to imitate adults and do things for themselves.
 Teachers demonstrate how to use materials to help children prepare food, care for materials in the classroom, care for themselves, or care for pets and plants.
 Activities range from something simple like wiping a spill on a table or washing a window to activities that require many steps to complete like creating a flower arrangement or baking bread.
 At a time when a child’s personality is developing, he or she comes to know, “I am capable, and the things I do are important to the people around me.”

 Development of Concentration